CorBer/teensy_batdetector/version1_3development/readme.md

 <b>lib/src</b>: source and libraries for PlatformIO (incl platformio.ini)<br>
 <b>ZIP</b>: zip file of all source/libraries for PlatformIO<br>

 <b>WARNING</b> :If you want to use GPS make sure your module supports serial communication at 115200 baudrate and uses Ublox.
-We tested using the Beitian 180 and Beitian 220 GPS modules.
+We tested using the Beitian 180 and Beitian 220 GPS modules.<br>

 <b>WARNING</b> :the available HEX compiled versions have problems at higher (352/384K) samplerates, the sourcecode is updated (20210929)